Continuous-time q-learning for mean-field control problems: Algorithms under Continuous Time q-Learning

-The key issue in the implementation is the choice of test policy ${\bm h}$, which is used for generating sample trajectories to achieve the purpose of learning.
-In this paper, we propose a parametrization method that is based on the fact the any test policy stays in a neighbourhood of the target policy ${\bm \pi}^{\psi}$, and it is sufficient to explore test policies adaptively by randomizing the parameter $\psi$ and consider the average of the weak martingale loss as the approximation of the minmax martingale loss under all test policies.
-This method does not introduce new parameters for updating the policy and the minimization of the weak martingale loss can be attained by optimizing the existing parameters $\theta$ and $\psi$.
+The key issue in the implementation is that we need all test policy ${\bm h}$ to generate sample trajectories to achieve the purpose of learning.
+In practice, it is impossible to implement all test policies ${\bm h}$ to ensure \eqref{TD-loss} to hold.
+In this paper, we propose a parametrization method that is based on the fact the test policy has the same parametrized form as the policy ${\bm \pi}^{\psi}$ yet with distinct parameter $\tilde\psi \in B_{\delta}(\psi)$, where $B_\delta (\psi)$ is a ball with radius $\delta$ centered at $\psi$.
+It is then sufficient to consider the average of the weak martingale loss over $\tilde\psi \in B_\delta(\psi)$.